silvest/HEPfit/Doxygen/INSTALL.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
   $ cmake . -DBAT_INSTALL=ON -DMPIBAT=ON <other options>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+make sure non-MPI BAT libraries are not already installed in the BAT installation directory

 **ROOT:**
 CMake checks for ROOT availability in the system and fails if ROOT is